objectives materials technology background activities assessment resources

 To Prepare

 Familiarize yourself with the traditional music of the three major folk regions of the state.
 Review Unit IV Lesson 1.
-Listen to music online, researching Internet sites listed in Technology Connections above.
+Listen to music online, researching Internet sites listed in Technology Connections.
 Also read some of the articles listed in Technology Connections above.
 You could focus on one region or genre or select a variety.
 For an overview read The Treasured Traditions of Louisiana Music.
 Select excerpts appropriate for your students to print.
 Talk with the school music teacher and librarian media specialist to determine what recordings, books, and equipment are available.
 The music teacher might want to work on an interdisciplinary lesson to allow students to play instruments from each of the three regions of the state or to sing a song from each region.

 4th and 8th Grade Activities

 1. Using the Key to Louisiana Music Resource Sheet, introduce students to different types of music in the three major folk regions of Louisiana.
-Distribute copies of the Resource Sheet, Pages 1 and 2, or show them to students on an overhead.
+Distribute copies of the Resource Sheet, Pages 1 and 2, or show them to students on a projector.
 Play some excerpts of music from each part of the state from Louisiana Voices Traditional Music Examples Resource Sheet and discuss with students how these selections typify music of the region.

 2. Introduce students to the elements of music by distributing copies of the Musical Elements Chart and reviewing the definitions on Page 1.
 As a class, have students listen to "Let's Go Get 'Em" by Bo Dollis and Monk Boudreaux and "Wondering, Wondering" by Webb Pierce and put check marks by each element listed in the column below them, on the Musical Elements Chart Worksheet - Page 2, as they are heard or noticed.

 Then have students work as a class or in groups to choose two more music samples and complete the last two columns.
 Tell students to use their own words to fill in the blanks and describe what they hear, and to use descriptive words that are already part of their vocabulary to explain what they hear, such as "yelling, rocking, syrupy, whiney."
 Using words they know will help them to remember the sounds.
 Students will have difficulty describing what they hear, so working in a small group would benefit them.
-Choose appropriate music samples for the activity, from those listed in the Louisiana Voices Traditional Music Examples Resource Sheet.
+Choose appropriate music samples for the activity from those listed in the Louisiana Voices Traditional Music Examples Resource Sheet.
 Then conduct a whole-class discussion about what they think they heard.
 This exercise can be repeated with each individual example, and students may listen to each sample more than once.

 After completing and discussing the group work, have students complete the Musical Elements Chart Worksheet- Page 3.

 3. Ask students what genres, or types, of music they like to listen to.
 On the chalkboard or flipchart make a class Music Genres List.
 Their examples may include popular genres such as rap or rhythm & blues, traditional genres such as zydeco or gospel, and elite genres such as opera or symphonies.
 Then ask where they hear music and make a class Music Venues List.
-Again, venues will vary from car radio to religious services, football games to the playground.
+Again, venues will vary from car radio to religious services, football games to the playground, MP3 players to live concerts.
 Now students are ready to think about music in different parts of Louisiana.
 Using the Music Genres and Venues Worksheet ask students to identify which part of the state the musical genre comes from and some regional venues like dance halls, parades, festivals, fiddling contests, religious occasions, rites of passage, or rituals.
-Conduct a whole-class discussion to talk about the variety of answers, which will emerge, and have students defend their answers.
+Conduct a whole-class discussion to talk about the variety of answers, that will emerge and have students defend their answers.
 After the class discussion, break into groups and do a Venn Diagram to discover if certain traditional music genres have similar musical elements.
 Then identify the folk regions where this music might occur.
 After the Venn Diagram, make a mobile that compares and contrasts different music genres.

 4. Distribute copies of the Music Prove It Worksheet and work with students to fill in an example, using the Key to Louisiana Music Resource Sheet, a Venn Diagram, and the Musical Elements Chart.
 Have students discuss and defend one or two of their choices to the class.